 PHL 112e: Introduction to Ethics and the Environment

 My research is moved by the Anthropocene, the epoch in which human influence on the planet is everywhere.
-I study emerging Anthropocene technologies for their impact on the human-nature experience.
+I have a passion for wildlife and I study emerging Anthropocene technologies for their impact on the human-nature experience.
 The technologies include climate engineering, de-extinction, and biotechnology.
 My award-winning book The Synthetic Age details some of what is at stake.
-My work also looks at restoration and rewilding, which I see as an antidote to the claustrophobia of a synthetic age.
+My work is now focused on restoration and rewilding, which I see as an antidote to the claustrophobia of a synthetic age.
 A new book about wildlife recoveries, Tenacious Beasts: Wildlife Recoveries that Change How We Think About Animals, will be published by MIT Press in early 2023.
-I have also written for The Atlantic, Smithsonian Magazine, Discover, The BBC, The Conversation, and Aeon.
+The public-facing aspects of environmental philosophy are very important to me.
+I have written for The Atlantic, Smithsonian Magazine, Slate, Discover, The BBC, The Conversation, and Aeon.

 I have just finished a book for MIT Press titled Tenacious Beasts: Wildlife Recoveries That Change How We Think About Animals.
 It provides hope in the form of some stunning wildlife recoveries.
 I also offer some answers about how to think differently about animals if these recoveries are going to spread.
 Publication date is February 2023.